Breathwork and De-Armoring | Techniques, Goals, and Benefits

 The most popular way of using breathwork to calm down is slow and deep breathing and conscious abdominal breathing.

-Breathwork to Access the Subconscious
+Breathwork to Access the Unconscious

 Another way of applying breathwork in De-Armoring is as a means to induce a kind of controlled hyperventilation which can cause an altered or non-ordinary state of consciousness, used to access and release repressed or bottled-up emotions and trauma.

 The types of breathwork used in this case are typically Conscious Connected Breathing techniques, and are aimed at achieving Catharsis (powerful release of emotions) by breaking through one’s Body Armor.
-The moment of Catharsis during a Breathwork session is typically accompanied by deep cognitive insight in one’s subconscious situation and drives, often also experienced as a moment of “closure.”
+The moment of Catharsis during a Breathwork session is typically accompanied by deep cognitive insight in one’s situation and unconscious drives, often also experienced as a moment of “closure.”

 Breathwork to Simulate Traumatic Experiences